Florida school shooting timeline

 Police captured Cruz over an hour later in Coral Springs, located about a mile away.
 He was taken to a local hospital and then released into police custody.

-At least 17 people were killed and several others were wounded in the shooting, officials said.
 Cruz was charged Thursday with 17 counts of premeditated murder.
+Fourteen others were wounded in the shooting, including several with life-threatening injuries.

 Below is a timeline of events that detail how the shooting unfolded.